-Paul Bulteel is a Belgian photographer whose work has been exhibited across Belgium, the Netherlands, Denmark and the United Kingdom.
-He published his first monograph, Cycle & Recycle, with Hatje Cantz in 2016.
-Waste Not will be Bulteel’s first solo show in the United States.
+Paul Bulteel (1948 – 2020) was a Belgian photographer whose work has been exhibited across Belgium, the Netherlands, Denmark and the United Kingdom.
+Bulteel published his first monograph, Cycle & Recycle, with Hatje Cantz in 2016.
+His exhibition Waste Not at Anastasia Photo was Bulteel’s first solo show in the United States.

 September 20, 2017 – January 31, 2018

 The world is consuming at unprecedented rates.
 Three and a half million tons of waste is generated globally every day.
 By 2100, that figure is expected to triple to a daily rate of 11 million.
 With a directive to mitigate its environmental effects, Bulteel’s home country of Belgium consistently ranks one of the best in the world at recycling, boasting a rate of 62 percent.
 Comparatively, the US stands at 35 percent.